New state schools chief withdraws his office from levy lawsuit

 On his first day in office, state schools chief Chris Reykdal has directed lawyers to remove his agency from a lawsuit filed by his predecessor,Randy Dorn, against seven school districts over how they use money raised in local levies.

+Dorn said he didn’t want to hurt the districts but hoped the suit would put more pressure on the Legislature to boost state spending on education to the level required under the state’s Constitution.
+Those districts were named as examples, he said at the time.

-“Under my leadership … our state’s lead education agency will not sue the very districts we are committed to supporting,” Reykdal said in a statement Wednesday afternoon.
+In a statement Wednesday, Reykdal said that under his leadership “our state’s lead education agency will not sue the very districts we are committed to supporting.”

 Most Read Stories